Salesforce through the Lens of a Java Dev

 Code vs. No-code Ratio in a Salesforce Solution

 There are still parts that are better suited (3) or exclusive (4) to be done by code.
-But this area is smaller compared to the parts (1) and (2).
+But the ratio beteen (3) + (4) compared to (1) + (2) is much more balanced compare to general solution.

 With that observation let’s go to the second concept that is worth pointing out: